dejavu1987/esp32-s3-tiny-gps-plus/README.md

 ## Additional Notes
 The baud rate of the GPS module can be adjusted in the code if needed.
 The interval for printing GPS information can be changed by modifying the interval variable.
-This example uses SoftwareSerial for communication with the GPS module.
-If your ESP32 has dedicated hardware serial ports, you can use those instead.

 ## Resources
 - TinyGPSPlus library: https://github.com/mikalhart/TinyGPSPlus